 Rural Energy for America Program

 The United States Department of Agriculture Rural Development is a federal agency tasked with administering the Rural Energy for America Program (REAP).
 REAP provides grants (25% of project cost) and loan guarantees for renewable energy (a majority of which are solar installations) and energy efficiency projects undertaken by businesses.
-Applications for Grants of $20,000 or Less and Loan/Grant of $20,000 or Less Combo Applications due by Nov.
-2, 2020, or March 31, 2021.
-Applications for Unrestricted Grants or Loan/Unrestricted Grant Combo Applications due by March 31, 2021.
+Next round of applications due on March 31 and October 31, 2023.
 Click to be taken to the REAP website for more information.

-On January 28, 2020, Solar Washington hosted a webinar with Rural Development's Brandon Hoffman who explained the REAP application process and grant criteria.
-Click to listen to the webinar and view the slide presentation.
-(Available on Solar Washington's YouTube channel).
-Link to slide presentation (PDF file)
+On January 28, 2023, Solar Washington hosted a webinar with Rural Development's Mica McLean who explained the REAP application process and grant criteria.
+Listen to the webinar.

 - In partnership with the USDA, Spark Northwest works to assist rural communities in Washington with renewable energy development.